KBNLresearch/diskimgr/readme.md

 ## Suggested workflow

 In general *dd* is the preferred tool to read a floppy disk, flash drive or harddisk.
-However, *dd* does not cope well with discs that are degraded or otherwise damaged.
+However, *dd* does not cope well with media that are degraded or otherwise damaged.
 Because of this, the suggested workflow is to first try reading the medium with *dd*.
 If this results in any errors, try *ddrescue*.
 If you check the **Auto-retry** box, *diskimgr* will automatically launch *ddrescue* if the initial attempt to read the medium with *dd* failed (i.e. it will not display the confirmation dialog).

 It is possible to run multiple subsequent passes with *ddrescue*.
 If *ddrescue* fails with errors, it sometimes helps to re-run it in *Direct disc* mode (which can be selected from *diskimgr*'s interface).
 The results can sometimes be further improved by running multiple *ddrescue* passes with different reader devices (e.g. a few USB-connected floppy drives).